pathak77/Finance-App/README.md

 Nexus is a deeply engineered, distributed microservices platform designed to handle complex financial transactions and social graphing with strict guarantees around data integrity, concurrency, and performance.

-Rather than relying on a monolithic architecture, the system is strictly bounded into independent domains (**User, Ledger, Friend, and Notification**).
-It leverages **gRPC** for ultra-low latency synchronous communication across bounded contexts, and **Apache Kafka** for asynchronous, event-driven eventual consistency.
+Rather than relying on a monolithic architecture, the system is strictly bounded into independent domains (**User, Ledger, and Friend**).
+It leverages **gRPC** for ultra-low latency synchronous communication across bounded contexts.

 This project demonstrates a deep understanding of distributed systems, concurrency control, database optimization, and modern enterprise Java.